 - How and what the customer pays: pricing strategy, payment methods, payment timing, and so on.

 As you can see, a business model is simply an exploration of what costs and expenses you have and how much you can charge for your product or service.
+It brings together everything defined in the opportunity and strategy sections of your business plan.
+This includes things like your target market, your value proposition, sales and marketing activities, etc.

 A successful business model just needs to collect more money from customers than it costs to make the product.
 This is your profit—simple as that.